Jervis Cottonbelly: Other promotions

 Jervis has also competed in other promotions and has won several championships.
 On July 10, 2016, Jervis encountered the reigning Ironman Heavymetalweight Champion, Eli Drake, and started tickling Drake in front of a referee until Drake told the referee to make Jervis stop.
 As a result of this the referee counting Drake's request as a submission, Jervis was declared the new Ironman Heavymetalweight Champion.
 Later on that same day, Jervis surrendered the Ironman Heavymetalweight Championship to Joey Ryan when Ryan requested Jervis trade the championship for the two women that Ryan had with him.

 On March 13, 2017, Cottonbelly acted as a marriage counselor to Laura James and her husband, Joey Ryan, who was the reigning WrestleCircus Sideshow Champion at the time.
 Due to the title having a "24/7" rule, Jervis asked Laura to put on a referee shirt for a counseling "exercise", and then tricked Ryan into saying "I submit" while giving him a hug, which resulted in Jervis winning the Sideshow Championship.
-He would later lose the title to the Reddit wrestling community /r/SquaredCircle by clicking "submit" to make a post.

-In a match that aired on April 16, 2021, from Championship Wrestling from Hollywood, Jervis challenged Levi Shapiro in a rematch from an earlier contest for Shapiro’s Wrestling With Wregret YouTube Championship.
-The rematch saw Jervis pin Shapiro after he broke out of Shapiro’s Iron Claw by tickling him, causing a distraction that enabled Jervis to score the victory.
+In a match that aired on April 16, 2021, from Championship Wrestling from Hollywood, Jervis challenged Levi Shapiro in a rematch from an earlier contest for Shapiro's Wrestling With Wregret YouTube Championship.
+The rematch saw Jervis pin Shapiro after he broke out of Shapiro's Iron Claw by tickling him, causing a distraction that enabled Jervis to score the victory.
 Jervis lost the title to Steve Migs at POW Pro Wrestling's Back From Beyond event on January 22, 2022.